Depression may have you feeling like you carry the weight of the world on your shoulders.

 Therapy has been shown to be a very effective treatment for depression.
 In therapy, you gain insights into what environmental and psychological factors may be contributing to your struggles.
 By understanding more about how your thoughts, feelings and behaviors influence each other, you also gain an understanding of how and where to create changes to positively shape your life.
 Counseling can be a place to learn new skills to better manage difficult thoughts and feelings, and if your depression is tied to past traumas, it can be a place to successfully process through those experiences.
 Counseling can also help you to achieve a better sense of your personal values, and assist you in setting and reaching your goals.

 You might be coming to the realization now that you’re probably struggling with depression.
 Sometimes these realizations are hard to swallow, and you might be feeling scared or overwhelmed.
-But know that understanding the problem is the first step towards working to fix it.
+Know that understanding the problem is the first step towards working to fix it.
 Are you ready for real change?
-Contact me know to schedule a free consultation.
-You can tell me more about whats going on, and then together can determine if we will be a good fit for each other.
+Contact me below to schedule your first session.
+Together we will beat your depression.